awslabs/crossplane-on-eks/bootstrap/terraform/README.md

 ```

 ## Clean up
-1. Delete resources created by Crossplane such as XRDs, Compositions, and Claims.
+1. Delete resources created by Crossplane such as first Claims, then XRDs and Compositions.

 1. Delete the EKS cluster and it's resources with the following command
 ```bash